svar-widgets/gantt/readme.md

 </div>

-SVAR Svelte Gantt is a customizable, easy-to-use, and interactive Gantt chart component written in Svelte.
+**SVAR Svelte Gantt** is a customizable, easy-to-use, and interactive Gantt chart component written in Svelte.
 Its intuitive interface allows users to add and manage tasks and dependencies directly on the timeline using drag-and-drop or via a simple task edit form.

 <div align="center">
   <img src="https://cdn.svar.dev/public/gantt-chart-ui.png" alt="UI of SVAR Svelte Gantt Chart - Screenshot">
 </div>

+### ✨ Key Features

+-   Interactive drag-and-drop interface
+-   Intuitive and customizable task edit form
+-   Set task dependencies on the timeline or in a popup form
+-   Showing task progress on the taskbar
+-   Hierarchical view of sub tasks
+-   Reordering tasks in grid with drag-and-drop
+-   Configurable timeline (hours, days, weeks)
+-   Ability to use custom HTML in grid cells
+-   Toolbar and context menu
+-   Tooltips for taskbars
+-   Zooming with scroll
+-   Fast performance with large data sets
+-   Light and dark skins

-### Svelte 4 and Svelte 5 versions
+### 🔧 Svelte 4 and Svelte 5 versions

-There are two versions of the library: the 1.x version, designed to work with Svelte 4, and the 2.x version, created for Svelte 5.
-Please note that the 2.x version is in beta and may contain some instabilities.
+There are two versions of the library: the 1.x version – designed to work with Svelte 4, and the 2.x version – created for Svelte 5.

-To use the SVAR Gantt beta for Svelte 5, install it as follows:
+To use the SVAR Gantt for Svelte 5, install it as follows:

 ```
 npm install wx-svelte-gantt